Food Videography: My Gear and Equipment

 What type of SD card do you use?
 This is actually really important as videos can take up quite a bit of space.
 I use a SanDisk Extreme Pro 64GB card.

 Any other tips?
 Make sure you always have extra batteries – for both your camera and microphone.
 There have been several instances when my batteries have died (video uses up camera batteries fast), so I always have backups now.
-And have fun!
+For music, I highly recommend Epidemic Sound – it’s the best for YouTubers with an easy monthly subscription plan.
+I also recommend VidIQ for helping to manage your YouTube channel.
+Lastly, have fun!
 Remember that you’ll get better over time and with practice.